 Each of the key functions within Calpe is operationally independent of each other, with its own key function holder.
-Each key function reviews its resource needs on at least an annual basis and the key function holder is responsible for ensuring the key function has the necessary authority, resources and operational independence.
+Each key function reviews its resource needs at least annually and the key function holder is responsible for ensuring the key function has the necessary authority, resources and operational independence.

 All key functions report to the Board or a committee of the Board.
-Further information on the authority, resources and operational independence of the key functions is included in sections B3 (Risk Management function), B4 (Compliance function), B5 (Internal Audit function) and B6 (Actuarial function).
+Further information on the authority, resources and operational independence of the key control functions is included in sections B3 (Risk Management function), B4 (Compliance function), B5 (Internal Audit function) and B6 (Actuarial function).